Maryland Route 8: Route description

 MD 8 begins at the Romancoke Pier in the unincorporated community of Romancoke.
 The state highway heads west as two-lane undivided Romancoke Road.
 MD 8 curves to the north, intersecting Kent Point Road on a tangent.
 The state highway passes a mix of farmland, forest, and residential subdivisions on its way north.
 In the hamlet of Normans, the old alignment of MD 8, MD 802 (Batts Neck Road), splits off and later rejoins the present alignment.
-MD 8 continues north through Matapeake, where the highway passes Matapeake State Park, the former site of the cross-bay ferry.
+MD 8 continues north through Matapeake, where the highway passes east of Matapeake State Park, the former site of the cross-bay ferry.
 Just north of Bay Bridge Airport, the state highway expands to a four-lane divided highway and intersects MD 835A (Thompson Creek Service Road), which provides access to a park and ride lot serving MTA Maryland commuter buses that is located to the east of the road.
 Immediately to the north, MD 8 meets US 50/US 301 (Blue Star Memorial Highway) at a diamond interchange; this interchange, Exit 37, is the first exit east of the Chesapeake Bay Bridge.
 The highway's name changes to Business Parkway at the interchange, shortly before MD 8 reaches its northern terminus at MD 18.
 MD 18 heads north as Business Parkway toward Love Point and east as Main Street toward the Stevensville Historic District and Chester.